Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Chronosymbolic Learning

 {\textbf{input:}} {\textbf{output:}}

 { \linespread{1.1}

 }

-The overall algorithm is described in Algorithm \ref{alg}, where the solid bullet points mean ``mandatory'' and the unfilled bullet points mean ``optional'', indicating that it is unnecessary to execute in every iteration.
+The overall algorithm is outlined in Algorithm \ref{alg}, where the solid bullet points denote mandatory steps and the unfilled bullet points indicate optional steps, suggesting that they need not be executed in every iteration.

-The algorithm takes a CHC system $\mathcal{H}$ as input and outputs a solution of it.
-We first initialize the zones, hypotheses, UNSAT flag, and dataset properly in lines 1-4.
-The outer while loop from lines 5 to 18 checks if a solution of $\mathcal{H}$ is reached, and if not, it starts a new epoch and continues solving.
+The algorithm takes a CHC system $\mathcal{H}$ as input and outputs a solution for it.
+Initialization of zones, hypotheses, UNSAT flag, and the dataset occurs in lines 1-4.
+The outer while loop, spanning lines 5 to 18, checks if a solution of $\mathcal{H}$ has been found.
+If not, it initiates a new epoch and continues solving.
 In line 5, \texttt{SMTCheck(}$\Tilde{\mathcal{I}}\left[\mathcal{C}_i\right]$\texttt{)} calls the backend SMT solver to check the satisfiability of a CHC $\mathcal{C}_i$ under current hypothesis interpretation $\Tilde{\mathcal{I}}$.
 In line 6, the reasoner refines the zones and checks if the zones overlap (see Section \ref{sec:reasoner}).
-Line 7 is the \textit{sampling} procedure described in Section \ref{sec:sample}.
+Line 7 involves the \textit{sampling} procedure described in Section \ref{sec:sample}.

-The for loop from line 8 to 17 iteratively finds an UNSAT CHC and updates the hypothesis until it is SAT\footnote{An alternative design choice is to update the hypothesis only once and move to the next UNSAT CHC, which achieves better results in some cases.}.
-In the inner while loop in lines 10-13, we find one or a batch of counterexamples, convert them into samples, and add them to the dataset after the UNSAT checking passes. \texttt{SMTModel(}$\Tilde{\mathcal{I}}\left[\mathcal{C}_i\right]$\texttt{)} in line 10 calls the backend SMT solver to return a counterexample that explains why the current hypothesis is invalid.
-Once the dataset has been updated, in lines 14-15, the learner induces a new partition, and we can then update the Chronosymbolic hypothesis using some ways to combine the information of the zones and the partition, which is described in \ref{sec:chronosym}.
-The new hypothesis is guaranteed to make progress because it incorporates the new information collected in this iteration.
+The \textbf{for} loop from lines 8-17 iteratively finds an UNSAT CHC and refines the hypothesis until it becomes SAT\footnote{An alternative design choice is to update the hypothesis only once and move to the next UNSAT CHC, which achieves better results in some cases.}.
+In the inner while loop in lines 10-13, we find one or a batch of counterexamples, convert them into samples, and add them to the dataset after the UNSAT checking\footnote{For simplicity, the refutation proof generated when checking UNSAT is also represented as $\Tilde{\mathcal{I}}$ in Algorithm \ref{alg}.} passes. \texttt{SMTModel(}$\Tilde{\mathcal{I}}\left[\mathcal{C}_i\right]$\texttt{)} in line 10 calls the backend SMT solver to return a counterexample that elucidates why the current hypothesis is invalid.
+Following dataset updates, in lines 14-15, the learner induces a new partition.
+We then update the Chronosymbolic hypothesis by combining the zonal information and the partition, as described in Section \ref{sec:chronosym}.
+The new hypothesis is more likely to be a solution interpretation (if the CHC system is SAT), as it integrates the newly acquired information gathered in this iteration\footnote{Here we do not consider approximation error in classification or tentative samples defined later.}.